cpraveen/cpraveen.github.io/comp/firedrake.md

 ## Create an image from this container

-You can create an image out of this container
+You can create an image out of this container.

 ```shell
 docker commit debian firedrake
 ```

-Run the image (you may want to share some host folder)
+Run the image

 ```shell
 docker run -it --name firedrake -p 8888:8888 \